 Introduction to actions

-For now, actions are only available for PostgreSQL, MySQL, and H2.
+For now, actions are only available for PostgreSQL and MySQL.

 What are actions?